 Step one: Introducing the bath area

-The first step is to take your puppy to their bath area and reward them with lots of clean dog treats just for being there (do not use water yet).
+The first step is to take your puppy to their bath area and reward them with lots of training treats just for being there (do not use water yet).
 You can also feed them some of their regular meals in the empty bath so they think of this area as a happy place where good things happen.

-Once your puppy is comfortable going into the bath area, the next stage is to run the water near to them without getting them wet.
+Once your puppy is comfortable going into the bath area, the next stage is to run the water near them without getting them wet.
 All the while, ensure that you are rewarding them with lots of treats and praise.